AdaptiveCity/acp_ttn_manager/V2-V3_Changes.md

   }
 }
 ```
-It should be noted that the *field_maks* field is optional and registration works fine without it.
 Also, while registering a device if the registration fails for one server for some reason, it needs to be deleted from all the previously registered servers before a retry.

 ### Deleting Device
 1. V2 had a single delete call.